-A fixed amount of money you must pay before an insurance company will start to contribute towards qualified medical bills (copays, coinsurance, premiums, and noncovered expenses don't count towards a deductible).
-See Embedded vs Aggregate Deductible
+A fixed amount of money you must pay before an insurance company will start to contribute towards qualified medical bills (copays, premiums, and noncovered expenses don't count towards a deductible).
+See How does a deductible work?

 A qualified individual whose expenses can be claimed by someone else’s insurance policy.
 Generally, a child or other financially dependent person living with you.